Attachmate Worldwide | Contact Us | NetIQ.com

 3. Select the Use Reflection Secure Shell check box, and then click Configure.
 Proceed with step 3.

 1. The table below shows each of the Secure Shell parameters that can be configured through the Reflection interface, and matches each parameter to the equivalent configuration in the Reflection interface.
-Use this table, combined with the Security Matrix above, to configure Reflection to meet your security needs.
+Use this table, combined with the Security Matrix, to configure Reflection to meet your security needs.

 Secure Shell Parameter